lrug/lrug.github.io/organising/organising-a-meeting.md

 * Speakers just don't respond
 * We don't have anyone earmarked for that meeting

-In this case you'll need to actually find some speakers as well as confirm them.
+In this case we'll need to actually find some speakers as well as confirm them.
 Check out [our tips on populating the speaker backlog](/organising/maintaining-the-community#populate-the-speaker-backlog) if you need to find speakers.
 Adding an urgent "_for this month's meeting_" plea can help.

 ## Announce the meeting

-Once you have at least one speaker confirmed you are ready to announce the meeting.
+Once we have at least one speaker confirmed, then we are ready to announce the meeting.
 This means:

 1. [Set up the eventbrite page so people get reserve their place](/organising/organising-a-meeting#set-up-the-eventbrite-page)
 2. [Schedule the zoom meeting](/organising/organising-a-meeting#schedule-the-zoom-meeting)